marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_093.png)

 Enough math; let's see how this filter looks!
-I designed a straightforward test patch where the colors of an input video are interpeted as 3D positions for a particle system.
+I designed a straightforward test patch where the colors of an input video are interpreted as 3D positions for a particle system.
 In particular, particles are distributed evenly across the horizontal dimension, and I computed the color luminance to affect vertical positioning.

 https://github.com/user-attachments/assets/ab967640-0ed2-42f0-a89c-1cbc212b7d3c

-The rendering looks "ok", but let's try to filter out the particle movement.
+The rendering looks "ok," but let's try to filter out the particle movement.

 https://github.com/user-attachments/assets/9b6d91e5-f33a-4896-9544-fdf12144d7af